 - Cloudera: Hive/Impala

 Kerberos delegation requires Active Directory.

-- The Tableau Server information store must be configured to use LDAP - Active Directory.
+- The Tableau Server identity store must be configured to use Active Directory.

-- The computer where Tableau Server is installed must be joined to Active Directory domain.
+- The computer where Tableau Server is installed must be joined to the Active Directory domain.

 - A domain account must be configured as the Run As service account on Tableau Server.
 See Change the Run As Service Account.
 If your users are in a different Active Directory domain than Tableau Server and the data source, then domain trust must be configured.
 See Domain Trust Requirements for Active Directory Deployments.